What does a Regional Committee do?

 - Contributing to the overall Governance of the Charity

 Every Regional Committee develops its own plan according to the preferences of its members.
 Some committees may focus more on organising events and conferences and others may wish to do more campaigning.

 Regional Committees meet formally four times a year but will be in contact between meetings to work on their plan.
-Each Regional Committee nominate a member to become a Trustee of Rethink Mental Illness.
+Each Regional Committee nominates a member to become a Trustee of Rethink Mental Illness.

-If you are interested in getting involved please email email@example.com, stating which Regional Committee you are interested in joining.
-Alternatively you can call 01704 511014 for an informal chat on .
+If you are interested in getting involved please email firstname.lastname@example.org, stating which Regional Committee you are interested in joining.
+Alternatively you can call 01704 511014 for an informal chat.